 …half of the population of Vienna has international backgrounds.
 This is defined as being either foreign-born or having at least one foreign-born parent.
 With such a colourful crowd, Vienna is one of Europe’s most international cities.
 It is very easy to get around with English; practically everybody has at least a basic command of the language.

 …Vienna is young, smart and happening: almost 200,000 university students live in Vienna – they form about 10 percent of the total population.
 The city’s biggest university, the “Universität Wien”, is the oldest university in the German-speaking world (innovative since 1365) and accounts for about half of Vienna’s students.

-…the Vienna Biocenter with its 1,400 scientists is not the only place where great research is done in Vienna: as of 2017, there are 10 public and 4 private universities, 6 polytechnic universities, research institutes, hospitals, many research-savvy companies and other institutions where research is done.
+…the Vienna Biocenter with its 150 research groups is not the only place where great research is done in Vienna: as of 2022, there are 10 public and 4 private universities, 6 polytechnic universities, research institutes, hospitals, many research-savvy companies and other institutions where research is done.
 If you consider moving to Vienna with a spouse that would need to find a job in science, then do feel encouraged: we think Vienna may offer the right opportunities.

-...with its outstanding quality of life, Vienna has been rated "most livable city in the world" by numerous international rankings, such as the most famous one by Mercer, which placed Vienna at the top of their charts for the ninth time in a row in 2018.
+...with its outstanding quality of life, Vienna has been rated "most livable city in the world" by numerous international rankings, such as the most famous one by Mercer, which frequently placed Vienna at the top of their charts.

 …Vienna is the 6th biggest city in the EU after London, Berlin, Madrid, Rome and Paris.
 It is also one of the fastest growing cities in Europe with entire, new, modern quarters in development.